ahmedbesbes/Understanding-deep-Convolutional-Neural-Networks-with-a-practical-use-case-in-Tensorflow-and-Keras/readme.md

 ## Understanding deep Convolutional Neural Networks with a practical use-case in Tensorflow and Keras

 This jupyter notebook reassembles the code of this <a href="https://ahmedbesbes.com/understanding-deep-convolutional-neural-networks-with-a-practical-use-case-in-tensorflow-and-keras.html">
 article </a>

-It also contains a Keras trained model, so that you can use it yourself and test it.
+It also contains a trained CNN model, so that you can use it yourself and test it.

 ### Summary of this article